uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

 ### Features
 A description of relevant features can be found in InfoGroup's variable listing here: https://uchicago.app.box.com/s/k8xr0g9ieuvohbxca2xci9r1lu2dpl5i

+## Texas Organizational Data

+This file is the campaign finance data file for Texas organizations.

+### How to access:

+1. Navigate to data/texas_full_14-16 in the campaign-finance directory
+2. Download the file organizations_table_TX_14-16.csv
+3. Save the file to data/classification/organizations_table_TX_14-16.csv in the repo

+### Features
+- FULL_NAME: the organization name
+- columns for address such as zipcode, city, state, address line 1

 ## Relevant SIC Codes

 File name: SIC6_codes.csv